Androkzn/eng-intern-assessment-react/README.md

 - [x] Lap button: records a lap and displays it.

 **Additional Features**
-- [x] Performance Visibility: Displays best (green-coloured) and worst (orange-coloured) laps.
+- [x] Performance Visibility: Displays the best (green-coloured) and the worst (orange-coloured) laps.
-- [x] Reload Safety: The page will reload only after the user confirms if the stopwatch is running.
+- [x] Reload Safety: The page will reload only after the user confirms the stopwatch is running.
-- [x] Persistence of Latest Data: Time and laps are recorded and stored in a cache.
+- [x] Persistence of Latest Data: Time and laps are recorded and stored in a local storage.
 Pressing the reload button does not reset the stopwatch to zero.
 - [x] Responsive Design: Different layouts for different screen sizes ensure a seamless user experience.

 ## Changes